saishftw/ai-recruiter/README.md

 - Degree names are normalized using a fuzzy matcher and mapped to standard categories (e.g., bachelor, master)
 - Fields of study are compared using fuzzy similarity
-- Matches are scored based on their presence and relevance in the candidate’s qualifications and degree hierarchy
+- Matches are scored based on their presence and relevance in the candidate's qualifications and degree hierarchy

 ### Semantic Matching